naveenmakil2006/naveenmakil2006/README.md

 naveenmakil2006/naveenmakil2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-New change on 17-12-2021
+--New change on 17-12-2021
-today I have to learn Adhoc
+--today I have to learn Adhoc
+--Tomorrow I have to learn how to update instance count in code